 This recipe for Black bean-hemp protein patties comes from the book Superfood Kitchen which I have previously reviewed here.
 I was pretty impressed with the book and I am really excited about sharing this recipe with you (courtesy of The GMC Group) so you can see for yourself what kind of delicious food you can expect to find in Julie’s plant-based recipe book.
-I am yet to try making these patties myself but I really like the sound of it – low-carb and high-protein patties which you can eat them wrapped in a collard leaf wrap or on top of a salad, great for those who are watching their carb intake!
+I am yet to try making these patties myself but I really like the sound of it – low-carb and high-protein patties which you can eat wrapped in a collard leaf wrap or on top of a salad, great for those who are watching their carb intake!

 MAKES 6 –8 PATTIES

-These patties are packed with premium protein, essential fatty acids, iron, calcium, fiber, and trace minerals, and won’t contribute one bit to heart disease or diabetes, like animal-derived burgers do.
+These patties are packed with premium protein, essential fatty acids, iron, calcium, fibre, and trace minerals, and won’t contribute one bit to heart disease or diabetes, like animal-derived burgers do.
 Perfectly aligned spices celebrate three plant-based protein sources: black beans, hemp seeds, and quinoa.

 Black bean-hemp protein patties

 - 1 cup finely diced sweet yellow onion (about ½ medium onion)

 - 1 cup finely diced red bell pepper (about 1 pepper)

 - 1½ cup cooked black beans (unsalted)

 - 10 sun-dried tomatoes (soaked in hot water until soft, finely minced)